notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - Econ and costs are best Trump attack: [[Kessler25noiseTrumpChaosPoll|Kessler25noiseTrumpChaosPoll]]
 - Inflationary pressure due to COVID
 	- Shipping congestion/rates: [[JoeBlogs25usSupplyChainMeltDown|JoeBlogs25: USA Supply Chain Meltdown]]
+- Inflation and Biden's age were what voters tracked: - [[Lozada25bidenScapegoat|Lozada25: Biden Is a Scapegoat.
+The Democrats Are the Problem.]]
 #### Weak economy doomed D's
 - many posts say so
 - but some say it was actually a perceived strong economy doomed the D's, rather than a weak real/perceived econ (Pastor24greatBidenEconHelpedTrump)